comit-network/comit-rs/internal/secp_wrapper/README.md

-# Secp256k1 Omni Context
+# Secp256k1 Wrapper

-A context management crate for [rust-secp256k1](https://github.com/rust-bitcoin/rust-secp256k1) crate where the context must be initialised by the user once and then kept in memory for easy access.
+A context management crate for [rust-secp256k1](https://github.com/rust-bitcoin/rust-secp256k1).

+The secp context must be initialised by the user when creating a new `SecretKey`.
-As the context is omnipresent, it's called _Omni Context_.
-Hate the (naming) game, not the player.
+The context is kept inside the secret key to facilitate cryptographic actions such as signing or deriving a public key.